cedx/akismet.php/doc/advanced/events.md

 source: lib/Client.php

 # Events
-The `Akismet\Client` class, used to query the Akismet service, is a [`League\Event\Emitter`](https://event.thephpleague.com/2.0/emitter/basic-usage) that triggers some events during its life cycle.
+The `Akismet\Client` class, used to query the Akismet service, is an [EventDispatcher](https://symfony.com/doc/current/components/event_dispatcher.html) that triggers some events during its life cycle.

 ### The `Client::eventRequest` event
 Emitted every time a request is made to the remote service: